Taras Filenko: Education

 Dr. Filenko's extensive education is not limited to musical topics alone.
 He participated in the Program for Executives at Carnegie Mellon University and the American-European Seminar in Salzburg, Austria.
 He also earned a diploma in public administration from the Management Academy in Ukraine.

 Dr. Filenko has worked in the fields of history of music, ethnomusicology, and music performance (piano and organ) for over twenty-five years.
 In 1986, Filenko was appointed to teach Ukrainian music, piano, and piano literature courses at the National Academy of Music in Ukraine.
 For five years, he also served as a lecturer in the History of Ukrainian Music Department, and, subsequently, for five years as Assistant Dean of the Conducting and Voice Departments.
 He also worked as a researcher at the Institute of Ukrainian Studies at the National University of Kiev.

-Successfully combining his work as a scholar, teacher, and performer, Filenko has lectured, taught and performed throughout the world.
-His concert appearances have taken him from Ukraine to England, France, Poland, Germany, Belgium, Austria, Russia, the Baltic States, Serbia, Canada, Costa Rica, and the United States.
-His recordings include classical music and jazz arrangements.
-Frequently, his concerts and media appearances promote the works of contemporary Ukrainian composers.
+Combining his work as a scholar, educator, and performer, Filenko has lectured, taught, and performed internationally.
+His concert appearances have included venues in Ukraine, England, France, Poland, Germany, Belgium, Austria, Russia, the Baltic states, Serbia, Canada, Costa Rica, and the United States.
+His recordings include classical music as well as jazz arrangements.
+His concerts and media appearances have often featured works by contemporary Ukrainian composers.

 Dr. Filenko studied piano and musicology at the National Academy of Music in Ukraine.
 He later achieved his PhD in ethnomusicology from the University of Pittsburgh.
 Because of his unique knowledge and specialty in the history of Ukrainian music, Taras has been invited to teach and perform at universities in England, France, Poland, Germany, Belgium, Austria, Russia, Yugoslavia, Canada, the Middle East and Asia, in addition to all over the United States.